-- \rightarrow The maximum amount a company can raise under the SEIS has risen from £150k to £250k. - → Eligibility criteria is now more inclusive, with companies holding assets of up to £350k (compared with £200k) now being able to qualify for the SEIS. - → Companies that have traded for up to three years can now qualify for the SEIS (an increase from the previous two-year limit). - → Individual investors can now invest twice as much in SEIS shares in a single tax year (£200k up from £100k).
+- The maximum amount a company can raise under the SEIS has risen from £150k to £250k. - Eligibility criteria are now more inclusive, with companies holding assets of up to £350k (compared with £200k) now being able to qualify for the SEIS. - Companies that have traded for up to three years can now qualify for the SEIS (an increase from the previous two-year) - (an increase from the previous two-year limit).

+Individual investors can now invest twice as much in SEIS shares in a single tax year (£200k up from £100k).